Eamonn Casey: Priest and bishop

-Casey was born on 24 April 1927 in County Kerry.
-He was educated in Limerick and in St Patrick's College, Maynooth.
+Casey was born on 24 April 1927 in Firies, County Kerry.
+He was educated in Limerick before training for the priesthood at St Patrick's College, Maynooth.
 Casey was ordained a priest for the Diocese of Limerick on 17 June 1951 and appointed Bishop of Kerry on 17 July 1969.

+Casey was a co-founder of the British housing charity Shelter while chaplain to the Irish diaspora in London in the 1960s.

 He held this position until 1976, when he was appointed Bishop of Galway and Kilmacduagh and apostolic administrator of Kilfenora.
 While in Galway, Casey was seen as a progressive.
-It was a significant change in a diocese that had been led for nearly forty years by the very conservative Michael Browne (Bishop from 1937 to 1976).
+It marked a change in the diocese, which had been led by Michael Browne (Bishop from 1937 to 1976), known for his conservative approach.

-Casey was highly influential in the Irish Catholic hierarchy, and served as bishop until his resignation in 1992.
+Casey held a prominent position within the Irish Catholic hierarchy during his tenure, and served as bishop until his resignation in 1992.
 He was a friend and colleague of another highly prominent Irish priest, Father Michael Cleary.

 Views

 Irish emigrants

 Casey worked aiding Irish emigrants in Britain.

+Apartheid South Africa

+As an outspoken critic of apartheid, Bishop Casey called on the Irish Rugby Football Union to cancel a proposed tour of South Africa in 1981.
+He was heavily involved in calls for the Government of Ireland to introduce trade sanctions against South Africa.
+In late March 1986, the Irish government announced a ban on imports of fruit and vegetables from South Africa.

-In addition, he supported the Dunnes Stores' staff who were locked out from 1982 to 1986 for refusing to sell goods from apartheid South Africa.
+He was a vocal supporter of the Dunnes Stores' staff who were locked out from 1982 to 1986 for refusing to sell goods from apartheid South Africa.
+However, Dunnes striker Mary Manning wrote in her memoir Striking Back that when the strikers initially asked Bishop Casey for support, he replied with a letter declining to support the strike and criticizing the idea of economic sanctions against South Africa.